-Residents must register for the collection of tires, metal appliances and other large metal items by calling 973-838-0778 ext 306 at least two (2) days prior to the following scheduled tire and appliance collection dates.
+Residents must register for the collection of tires, metal appliances and other large metal items by calling 973-838-0778 ext 306 at least two (2) days prior to the following scheduled tire and appliance collection dates,

 METAL ITEMS: No fee is charged for registered appliances.
-Residents can bring metal to the DPW yard and placed in the container marked metal.
+You can now also bring metal to the DPW yard.
+There is a special dumpster similar to the one for paper.